ms314006/2020-itHelp/Day18/README.md

 2. Run the cmd: `npm install` or `npm i`.
 3. Run the cmd: `npm run start` to run the project.
 4. Run the cmd: `npm run build` to build the project.
+5. Run the cmd: `npm run test` to execute test case.
+6. Run the cmd: `npm run test-cov` to generate a the test coverage report.

 ## 快速開始